HU-TI-DEV/TI-S2/software/git/README.md

 ### Merging workflow

-First, make sure the branch you want to merge into is up to date by switching to that branch and pulling it.
-This branch is called the destination.
+First, make sure the branch you want to merge into (destination) is up to date by switching to that branch and pulling it.
 ```bash
 git checkout "destination"
 git pull